kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 	- Larimar did a Tales from Beyond ability.
 - Valindra shot a fire arrow into the webs, lots burned away, she resummoned Wuffi as a poison drake and her eyes turned green.
 Ryu cast Aid on him, Larimar, and me.
 Vesh'ta cast Bless on Zephy, Cass, Shasha.
 Freya shapeshifted into a wolf spider.
 - Drake Wardens don't usually change colors, Vali seems unique.
+- Freya got excited when I mentioned I was an initiate of Maiara.
+- Ryu spoke in Draconic, said he wouldn't speak of his deity here.
+He pet Wuffi's head.
+- Vesh'ta is an acolyte of a deity.